comp1100/comp1100.github.io/_sources/intro.md

 Generative AI cannot be used to:

-1. Fabricate data as part of the innovation process.
+1. Fabricate data as part of the innovation process, such as interviews.

 2. Deceive a person that they are communicating with a real person when they are not.